-When people experiencing homelessness take shelter in our hillsides, it presents a very sensitive public safety issue.
-While we do not want to criminalize the conditions of poverty or mental illness that can lead to homelessness, we cannot allow illegal warming or cooking fires to endanger the individual and our community.
-With more than 21 miles of hillside to monitor in our City, we need everyone to play a part in reducing the threat.
+When people experiencing homelessness take shelter in hillsides, it presents a very sensitive public safety issue.
+While these individuals should not be criminalized for conditions of poverty or mental illness that can lead to homelessness, illegal warming or cooking fires cannot be allowed as they endanger the individual and our community.
+With more than 21 miles of hillside to monitor in Malibu, everyone must play a part in reducing the threat.

-Contact Luis Flores, Public Safety Liaison, with questions regarding encampments or filing a Letter of Agency.
+Contact Luis Flores, Public Safety Liaison, with questions regarding encampments or how to file a Letter of Agency.

 Homeless individuals sleeping on public property cannot be cited for violating the City of Malibu’s ordinance (Municipal Code 9.08.090), which prohibits camping, lodging, or sleeping overnight in public parks, beaches, and streets if there is no alternative shelter available to the individual (Martin v.
 City of Boise).